miloszmisiek/ci_p1_ecocity/TESTING.md

   - All social media links are in the footer and can be accessed from every page.
 - As a user I want to know who has created the website.
   - In the footer there is small text with website creator copyright.

+## Browser Compability
+ECOCITY website was successfully tested on following browsers with no issues noticed:
+- Google Chrome Version 96.0.4664.55
+- Mozzila Firefox Version 94.0.2
+- Safari Version 14.1.2
+- Microsoft Edge Version 96.0.1054.34

+Layout and responsiveness stayed consistent for diferrent viewports and browsers.

 ## Bugs
 During html code validation, 1 bug was found and resolved: